thingsat/tinygs_2g4station/README.md

 * [ ] Power consumption study with [X-NUCLEO-LPM01A](https://www.st.com/en/evaluation-tools/x-nucleo-lpm01a.html)
 * [ ] RIOTOS firmware for ESP32 Vroom + Lambda80 module (cubesat emulator)

+Contains also:
+* PCB for E28 tranceiver module adapted to mikrobus pin standard
+* PCB for lambdda80 tranceiver module adapted to mikrobus pin standard

 ###  About hardware
 PCB are made to integrate up to 2 Mikrobus modules including SX1280 technology.
 Mikrobus board is an add-on board socket standard made by [mikroe](https://www.mikroe.com/mikrobus).
 This makes the ground station adjustable and modular.